Tag: surreal

 And I was a victim of the impetuous winds of the long winter night

-I felt the discomfort of existing
+I felt the discomfort of reality

 It was like wearing a sumptuous dress made of thorns and quills